 We should be thankful for Lost.
-Compiling this list, it made me realize the sheer volume of great scenes that only 14 episodes provided.
+Compiling this list made me realize the sheer volume of great scenes that only 14 episodes provided.
 Lost is the ultimate in event, water-cooler television.
-Is there any other show that viewers have to make a point of discussing every week with everyone they know who also watch the series?
+Is there any other show that viewers have to make a point of discussing every week with everyone they know who also watches the series?

 Moment #5 – Keamy Kills Alex

 Michael Emerson is an acting god.
 Just go back and watch this scene if you want definitive proof.
 Lost, once again, showed us why it is unlike any other series on television.
 We’ve seen the hostage stand-off scenario thousands of times by now, but I can honestly say that never has it been executed better than when Keamy held Alex, Ben’s daughter, at gunpoint.
 Ben did not back down, and Keamy shot Alex in the head, killing her.
 It was perfectly paced, expertly acted, and provided a huge shock (did they really just do that?) and some of the best acting you’ll ever see.
 The range of emotions displayed by Michael Emerson was simply astonishing.

 Moment #4 – The Island Disappears